 I love Paris!
-I’ve been to Paris twice now, once in June 2015 and the other time in November 2016.
+I’ve been to Paris twice now, once in June and once in November.
 I’ve seen it in the sunshine in full bloom, I’ve seen it grey and rainy and I’ve seen it covered in golden leaves!

 I was recently in Rome and whilst I was there I did a tour with The Roman Guy around the city.
 They are well-known for their Rome tours, as well as their tours in Florence, Amalfi and Venice.
 Their ethos is fun and no-stress vacations and this has certainly enabled them to become a big hit in Rome with visitors and locals.